lkiesow/python-feedgen/readme.md

 FeedEntry.
 However, if you use the add_entry(...) method to generator the entry objects, it will take care of that for you.

-Of cause you can still produce a normat ATOM or RSS feed, even if you use the PodcastGenerator using the {atom,rss}_{str,file} methods.
+Of cause you can still produce a normal ATOM or RSS feed, even if you use the PodcastGenerator using the {atom,rss}_{str,file} methods.

 ---------------------